sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ### Camera Mount

-The **HUSKYLENS Smart Vision Sensor** is installed in a **3D printed PETG camera mount**.
-This mount allows us to have a greater height and position the camera at a 45° angle during the robot's testing in order to enhance the range and accuracy.
+The HUSKYLENS Smart Vision Sensor is installed in a 3D printed PETG camera mount.
+This mount allows us to have a greater height and position the camera at a 45° angle during the robot’s testing in order to enhance the range and accuracy.
 We connect it to the chassis LEGO pins, as both 3D printed pieces have LEGO compatibility.
-This modular piece amplifies the number of uses our camera has, changing easily the robot's capacities.
+This modular piece amplifies the number of uses our camera has, changing the robot’s capacities.

 For more information, [*click here*](https://github.com/sofiafer08/CyberHojaldre/blob/main/Models_%26_Components/HuskyLens_Mount.stl) to open the HuskyLens Mount Interactive stl.